HomeTop HeadlinesAmazon Driver Shot Dead

 Authorities revealed that the incident was domestic-related, as Charity and Johnson lived together and had a history of volatile interactions.
 Lt.
 Matthew Dunn of the Chesterfield County Police Department noted that Charity was wanted for domestic violence from an earlier incident in March.
 Lt.
 Dunn mentioned that conversations with the victim’s family revealed a history of domestic issues.

-Chelsea Johnson leaves behind two daughters, ages 12 and eight.
+Chelsea Johnson left behind two daughters, ages 12 and eight.

 - Advertisement -